Kurento/bugtracker/README.md

 * Be curious: has it been asked before? is it really a bug?
 Google is your friend!

+* Be provactive: Check with other versions, speacially with the latest develeopment version.
+We can't emphasize this enough: it's the first thing that we are going to ask

 How to report a bug
 -------------------